shaunknox/lol-account-finder/README.md

 * lvl 6
 * bigbrobrennan

+This web application was made with Axios JS, HTML5, and Skeleton CSS.

 Future Updates:

 * Enter feature to be implemented
 * Summoner logos along with summoner data
 * One error message